Second Order Path Variationals in Non-Stationary Online Learning: MAIN RESULTS

 Assumptions A3 and A4 ensure the smoothness and curvature of the losses which we crucially rely to derive fast regret rates.
 Assumptions about Lipschitzness as in A2 are usually standard in online learning.
 In assumption A1 we consider comparators that belong to an interval that is smaller than the intervals in other assumptions.
 This is due to the fact that we allow our algorithms to be improper in the sense that the decisions of the algorithm may lie outside the benchmark space $\cW$.

 We start with a lower bound on the dynamic regret (Eq.\eqref{eq:dregret}) which is obtained by adapting the arguments in \citet{donoho1998minimax} to the case of bounded sequences as in Assumption A1.
-See Appendix \ref{app:lb} for a proof. \begin{restatable}{proposition}{proplb} Under Assumptions A1-A4, any online algorithm necessarily suffers $\sup_{\bs w_{1:n} \in \mathcal{TV}^{(1)}(C_n) }R_n(\bs w_{1:n}) = \Omega(d^{3/5} n^{1/5}C_n^{2/5} \vee d)$. \end{restatable} We have the following guarantee for FLH-SIONS. \begin{theorem} Let $\bs p_t$ be the predictions of FLH-SIONS algorithm with parameters $\epsilon = 2$, $C = 20$ and exp-concavity factor $\sigma$.
+See Appendix \ref{app:lb} for a proof. \begin{restatable}{proposition}{proplb} Under Assumptions A1-A4, any online algorithm necessarily suffers $\sup_{\bs w_{1:n} \text{ with } \TV_1(\bs w_{1:n}) \le C_n }R_n(\bs w_{1:n}) = \Omega(d^{3/5} n^{1/5}C_n^{2/5} \vee d)$. \end{restatable} We have the following guarantee for FLH-SIONS. \begin{theorem} Let $\bs p_t$ be the predictions of FLH-SIONS algorithm with parameters $\epsilon = 2$, $C = 20$ and exp-concavity factor $\sigma$.
 Under Assumptions A1-A4, we have that,

-for any $C_n>0$ and any comparator sequence $\bs w_{1:n} \in \mathcal{TV}^{(1)}(C_n)$.
-Here $\tilde O$ hides poly-logarithmic factors of $n$ and $a \vee b = \max\{ a,b\}$. \end{theorem} \begin{remark} Compared with the lower bound in Proposition \ref{prop:lb}, we conclude that the regret rate of the above theorem is optimal modulo factors of $d$ and $\log n$.
-We note that the guarantee of Theorem \ref{thm:main-d} is truly universal as no apriori knowledge of $C_n$ is required. \end{remark}
+where $\tilde O$ hides poly-logarithmic factors of $n$ and $a \vee b = \max\{ a,b\}$. \end{theorem} \begin{remark} Compared with the lower bound in Proposition \ref{prop:lb}, we conclude that the regret rate of the above theorem is optimal modulo factors of $d$ and $\log n$. \end{remark}

-\begin{proposition} It can be shown that the same algorithm FLH-SIONS under the setting of Theorem \ref{thm:main} enjoys optimal rates against comparators from the $\mathcal{TV}^0(C_n)$ class as well.
+\begin{proposition} It can be shown that the same algorithm FLH-SIONS under the setting of Theorem \ref{thm:main-d} enjoys a regret rate of $\tilde O(n^{1/3} [\TV_0(\bs w_{1:n})]^{2/3})$ as well.
+This result is a straight-forward consequence of the arguments in \citet{Baby2021OptimalDR} and summarized in Appendix \ref{app:tv0}.
 When combined with Theorem \ref{thm:main-d} we conclude that under Assumptions A1-A4, FLH-SIONS attains an adaptive guarantee of